jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-2-special-functions.md

 \operatorname{Ai}(z) \sim \frac{1}{2\sqrt{\pi} z^{1/4}} \left[ \exp\left(-\frac{2}{3} z^{3/2}\right) + i \exp\left(+\frac{2}{3} z^{3/2}\right) \right], \quad \frac{2\pi}{3} < \arg z < \frac{4\pi}{3}.
 $$

 The multiplier $i$ encodes the Stokes constant, which cannot be determined from local analysis alone but reflects global monodromy data.

-**Key Insights:**
-- The Stokes phenomenon reveals that asymptotic expansions are sectorial, not global.
-- The discontinuity encodes topological information about the Riemann surface structure.
-- This phenomenon is generic for solutions of differential equations with irregular singular points.
+The Stokes phenomenon reveals that asymptotic expansions are sectorial rather than global: the form of the expansion changes discontinuously as one crosses Stokes lines in the complex plane.
+This discontinuity encodes topological information about the Riemann surface structure of the solution, revealing connections between different sheets that cannot be detected through local power series methods.
+This phenomenon is generic for solutions of differential equations with irregular singular points, where the analytic continuation of solutions involves intricate monodromy behavior that manifests as Stokes jumps in asymptotic representations.

 </details>